Modernize your desktop apps

 Starting with the Windows 10, version 1903, you can add UWP XAML controls directly to any UI element in a WPF, Windows Forms, or C++ Win32 app that is associated with a window handle (HWND).
 This means that you can fully integrate the latest UWP features such as Windows Ink and controls that support the Fluent Design System into windows and other display surfaces in your desktop apps.
 This developer scenario is sometimes called XAML islands.

 For more information, see UWP controls in desktop apps

 Use the Visual layer in desktop apps

-You can now use UWP APIs in non-UWP desktop apps to enhance the look, feel, and functionality of your WPF, Windows Forms, and C++ Win32 apps, and take advantage of the latest Windows 10 UI features that are only available via UWP.
+You can now use Windows Runtime APIs in non-UWP desktop apps to enhance the look, feel, and functionality of your WPF, Windows Forms, and C++ Win32 apps, and take advantage of the latest Windows 10 UI features that are only available via UWP.
 This is useful when you need to create custom experiences that go beyond the built-in UWP controls you can host by using XAML Islands.

 For more information, see Modernize your desktop app using the Visual layer.

 Additional features available to apps with package identity

 Some modern Windows 10 experiences are available only in desktop apps that have package identity.
 These features include certain Windows Runtime APIs, package extensions, and UWP components.
 For more information, see Features that require package identity.